jackphillips96/KDD_Project_COVID19/README.md

 We would like to use modeling techniques in order to predict future new covid cases.
 This will be done using an interrupted times series model.
 Currently we are using a ARIMAX model to predict new cases based on when countries inacted stay at home orders.

 Here we have a prototype of the ARIMAX model for Italy.
 A new variable was created called stay_3.
-This variable signifies when the stay at home orders reached a level 3.
-We are using that feature to measure the impact it had on new cases per million:
+This variable signifies the date when the stay at home orders reached a level 3.
+We are using that feature to measure the impact it had on new cases per million.
+As you can see it had a statistically significant negative effect on new cases per million :

 ![](https://i.imgur.com/tpqFPAs.png)
 ![](https://i.imgur.com/PxzGxZL.png)